ansible/community-docs/maintaining.rst

 Promote active contributors satisfying :ref:`requirements<Requirements for maintainers>` to maintainers.
 Revise contributors activity regularly.

+If your collection found new maintainers, announce that fact in the `Bullhorn newsletter <https://github.com/ansible/community/issues/546>`_ and during the next Contributor Summit congratulating and thanking them for the work done.
+You can mention all the people promoted since the previous summit.
+Remember to invite the other maintainers to the Summit in advance.

 Create the ``MAINTAINERS`` file and keep it updated.

 Create a pinned issue which announces that the collection needs new maintainers and contributors providing links to the collection's CONTRIBUTING file and other documentation describing how to contribute to and maintain the collection (for example, it could contain a link to these guidelines).